Chebbi-Ghaith/GuessMyNumber-Game/README.md

 Suggest features and improvements: Share your ideas for new game mechanics, visual enhancements, or additional features to make the game even more engaging.
 Getting Started:

-Clone the repository: Use git clone https://github.com/[your-username]/guess-the-number to create a local copy.
 Open the index.html file: This file contains the HTML structure and links to the CSS and JavaScript files.
 Explore the script.js file: This file contains the JavaScript code that powers the game's logic and interactions.
 Run the game: Open index.html in your web browser to start playing.